nginxinc/nginx-service-mesh/docs/content/get-started/openshift-platform/supported-platforms.md

 ## Supported Platforms

 Any self-managed RedHat OpenShift environment running with the versions listed in the [Technical Specifications]({{< ref "/about/tech-specs.md#supported-versions" >}}) can be used with NGINX Service Mesh.
-Externally managed environments such as Azure Red Hat OpenShift and Red Hat OpenShift Service on AWS may work, though they are not validated.
+Externally managed environments such as Azure Red Hat OpenShift and Red Hat OpenShift Service on AWS may work, although they have not been validated.